Can you ice dye with liquid? Yes you can! The ice dyeing with liquid dye is a tad different so read through or watch the video to see the tutorial.

 How long does liquid dye last?

 I have never had mine expire.
-I have read it does, and that you should throw it out after 72 hours.
+The label says you should throw it out after 72 hours.
 If you want maximum pigment I suggest using it fast.
 These dyes had been sitting for 3 years (unopened) and I still got beautiful colors.